Moemen99/Delegates-in-C-/README.md

 - When invoked, the delegate calls the method(s) it references.

 This structure allows C# to provide type-safe "function pointers" within its object-oriented framework, enabling functional programming paradigms while maintaining type safety and object-oriented principles.

-By leveraging delegates, C# provides powerful tools for implementing both functional and event-driven programming paradigms within its object-oriented framework.
-For languages without native delegate support, design patterns offer alternative ways to achieve similar flexibility and decoupling in software design.